rio-ke/proof-of-concepts/aws/aws-apigateway-authorization-use-iam-role.md

 }
 ```

-finally you should scrap the acces key and secret key from the user security credentials.
+finally you should scrap the acces key and secret key from the user security credentials. open the postman under the authorization section you should select the `AWS Signature` and provide the appropriate values.

 _success message_